Al-Tanf: Criticism

 On 27 February 2019, Syria and Russia released a joint statement demanding all U.S. forces leave Syria, while also demanding U.S. forces allow Russian and Syrian authorities to evacuate the Rukban refugee camp along the Jordanian border to "relocate people in the Rubkan area and guarantee them safe passage to their places of permanent residence".
 Russia argued that the U.S. was holding the refugee camp "hostage" and potentially as human shields within the territory.
 According to a 24 March report by the Voice of America, the Revolutionary Commando Army Syrian rebel group, which has been maintaining aid access and provides security for the Rukban camp, said both refugees and U.S.-backed rebels in the zone depended on U.S. protection against attacks by pro-Syrian government militias and Islamic State-affiliated jihadists.
 A Rukban camp spokesman asserted that it was the Syrians and Russians that were "embargoing" the camp to force the refugees into reconciliation and to pressure U.S. troops to leave the strategically important base.

+The Wikipedia article about the subject has also been criticised in the past.
+According to a 2019 The New York Times video report, "the internet is also full of conspiracy theories about the base.
+Some seem to have been influenced by Russia's statements.
+Take Al-Tanf's Wikipedia page.
+The original entry smears the Al-Tanf rebels by calling them armed gangs and militants that are training terrorists, who the U.S. helps transport.
+The user who wrote all this has uploaded photos elsewhere that show a Russia connection [to the English Wikipedia article]."
+According to the same report, "Al-Tanf is just one example of how Russia's presence in Syria has contributed to yet another reason the U.S. mission has expanded — preventing unchecked Russian influence."